twpayne/go-vfs/README.md

  * File system abstraction layer for commonly-used `os` and `ioutil` functions from the standard library.

- * Powerful testing framework, `vfst`.
+ * Powerful and easy-to-use declarative testing framework, `vfst`.
+You declare the desired state of the filesystem after your code has run, and `vfst` tests that the filesystem matches that state.
 For a quick tour of `vfst`'s features, see [the examples in the documentation](https://godoc.org/github.com/twpayne/go-vfs/vfst#pkg-examples).

  * Compatibility with